 According to many individuals who have written articles regarding artificial intelligence and the workforce, AI offers no threat to the workforce.
 There is no need for fear because the primary purpose of AI is not to replace human labor, but to facilitate and reduce the time taken to accomplish daily tasks so that people can focus on more important ones.
 But what are the more important tasks that need to be focused on?
 Do we not find artificial intelligence focusing on those tasks as well?
 And is it possible or, is there enough space for everyone to focus on the few jobs that AI has not yet invaded?

 Some ‘experts’ on the topic regarding artificial intelligence in the workforce believe that, despite the loss of some kind of jobs, there is a balance created with gains in new job opportunities related to important technology positions, such as robotics, programming, and communication between machines.
 But are we all technologically inclined?
 And is there space in technology for all of us?

 We must agree that AI does not affect only large businesses.
 They have improved cost-effectiveness in small businesses as well; they have improved the customer experience.
 Consumers can shop from the comfort of their home, and price matching is oh so easy.
 But all this comes at a cost.
 And the impact will be affecting both small businesses and the consumer.
 The consumer will eventually be affected because the consumer makes up the workforce.
-It is the consumer that will be losing their jobs.
+It is the consumer that will be losing their jobs and increasing the unemployment rate.
 And when the consumer loses their jobs, they no longer bear the title of consumer in some regards because they no longer will be able to consume.

 It is time we all wake up to the fact that it is we, the people, against the large discount suppliers and big tech.
 If we do not make the conscious decision to stand together, creating a strong network of interdependent small businesses that have transformed their community into a group of individuals who are committed to the preservation of small businesses, we are going down together.
 The only refuge we have is ourselves.